ChrisRichardMiles/chrisrichardmiles/projects/m5/README.md

 ## Create submission from scratch from the command line

 Requirements: 20 GB of RAM and pip installed

 ### 1. Install package

-with pip `pip install chrisrichardmiles`
+`pip install chrisrichardmiles`

 ### 2. Create data folders, download data, and unzip files